 Paint Sheen Types

 Paint sheen or finish refers to the amount of light that the paint reflects from its surface.
 Simply put, paints with a sheen reflect light and paints without a sheen absorb light.
-Paint sheen types can be organized into two broad categories:
+Paint sheen types are organized into two broad categories:

 - Flat or matte paints absorb more light than they reflect, so they have no sheen.